-Again, this section is the most critical for business associates such as Web hosting businesses, accountants, and any other companies or individuals that have access to protected health information, regardless whether they actually look at it.
+Again, this section is the most critical for business associates such as Web hosting businesses, accountants, and any other companies or individuals with access to protected health information, regardless of whether they look at it.
 As of the enactment of HITECH’s Final Omnibus Rule (September 2013), business associates have been responsible for meeting the so-called Security Rule – the quasi-official nickname that has been given to these HIPAA safeguards.
-In fact, even business associates’ subcontractors now must meet the security guidelines enforced by the Office for Civil Rights.
+Even business associates’ subcontractors now must meet the security guidelines enforced by the Office for Civil Rights.

 Breach Notification Regulations

 Finally, the Department of Health and Human Services stipulates that all providers, health plans, and data clearinghouses that handle PHI must immediately alert anyone whose health information is compromised.
-The HHS Secretary must be contacted as well, along with major media outlets when the population of people affected is 501 or more.
+The HHS Secretary must be contacted, and major media outlets when people affected are 501 or more.

 “Breaches affecting fewer than 500 individuals will be reported to the HHS Secretary on an annual basis,” adds DHHS.
 “The regulations also require business associates of covered entities to notify the covered entity of breaches at or by the business associate.”